Skip to content

 self.ard_ai_min = 0

-Using GUI to acquire data is really straighforward and require only two LOC (lines of code):
+Using GUI to acquire data is really straightforward and require only two LOC (lines of code):

 from pydaq.pydaq_global import PydaqGui